andreytakhtamirov/pathsense/README.md

-# trailblaze-pathsense
+# pathsense

-See [trailblaze-flutter](https://github.com/andreytakhtamirov/trailblaze-flutter) to read about the project.

 This module creates routes which are optimized for the chosen transportation mode.
-It is designed to be accessed from the trailblaze-flutter application.
-Uses omsnx with data tiles from OpenSteetMap to find routes between 2 given points.
+Uses omsnx with data tiles from OpenSteetMap to find routes (primary and alternative) between 2 given points.

+Since all calculation is done real-time, other data (traffic, user feedback, environment conditions) can be easily integrated simply by including it in the weight calculation function.
+More transportation modes can also be added easily with new weight functions.

 ## How Does it Work?
 - Supporting a wide region poses the challenge of maintaining low route calculation time.